thegrumpys/odop/docs/Help/features.md

 Thus, each user does their design activities in a highly responsive environment and those activities do not degrade the responsiveness of other users.

-While multiple users may share the server that initially provides the web app main page as well as the server that stores the design library (specifically, the File : Open and File : Save operations use that server), these operations happen infrequently and at times that the user is relatively less sensitive to slight delays in program operation.
+While multiple users may share the server that initially provides the web app as well as the server that stores the design library (specifically, the File : Open and File : Save operations use that server), these operations happen infrequently and at times that the user is relatively less sensitive to slight delays in program operation.